bfrg/gpg-guide/README.md

 ## Creating new keys

-Create a new key-pair (private and public key) by running:
+Create a new keypair (private and public key):
 ```bash
 $ gpg --full-gen-key
 ```